amineelom/myblogger/_posts/2025-08-19-what-is-affiliate-marketing.md

 author: "MarketReviews Team"
 categories: [Affiliate Marketing, Beginners Guide, 2025]
 tags: [affiliate marketing, beginners guide, 2025, make money online, passive income]
-excerpt: Learn everything about affiliate marketing in 2025: how it works, why it’s so powerful, and step-by-step strategies to start and succeed as a beginner.
+excerpt: "Learn everything about affiliate marketing in 2025: how it works, why it’s so powerful, and step-by-step strategies to start and succeed as a beginner."
 ---

 # What Is Affiliate Marketing?
 A Complete Beginner’s Guide (2025 Update)